unChaz/sci-fi-5e/versions/0.2.3/SCI-5_SRD.md

 ```

 #### MOUNTED COMBATANT
 You are a dangerous foe to face while mounted.
-While you are mounted and aren’t incapacitated, you gain the following benefits:
+While you are mounted and aren't incapacitated, you gain the following benefits:
 - You have advantage on melee attack rolls against any unmounted creature that is smaller than your mount.
 - You can force an attack targeted at your mount to target you instead.
 - If your mount is subjected to an effect that allows it to take a Dexterity saving throw to take only half damage, it instead takes no damage if it succeeds on the saving throw, and only half damage if it fails.